FREE GROCERY GUIDE

 No. I have done several HTMA (hair tissue mineral analysis) tests without seeing any increases in heavy metals.
 In fact, I've seen decreases because I follow the tips and guidelines listed above, cook with and drink filtered water, and regularly incorporate foods that support the body’s ability to rid itself of heavy metals, like turmeric and cilantro.

-All in all, I feel safe eating and feeding my family some rice and rice products because we use moderation and the safest practices in preparing them.
+All in all, I feel safe eating and feeding my family some rice and rice products because we use moderation, mitigation, careful sourcing, and the safest practices in preparing them.

 Further Reading: Is Turmeric Good for Thyroid Patients?